 “It hadn't been a different world - it was this world turning a new, unknown side to him.
 This side was revealed to him for a second and then disappeared, before he had time to figure it out.”

 Arkady & Boris Strugatsky, Roadside Picnic

-Brussels was built on a swamp, and its name is the Frankish version of “Broekzele”, which means settlement in the swamp, and was the name of one of first settlements on an island in the Zenne river, where the city has its origins.
-Today, there is only one tiny part of Brussels that is still officially a swamp.
-It’s the swamp of Ganshoren, a municipality at the western edge of Brussels.
-The tiny swamp is just 11ha large, or roughly 8 soccer fields.
-It’s in the middle of the city, ensnared between twee railroad tracks.
+Brussels was built on a swamp, and its name is the Frankish version of "Broekzele", which means settlement in the swamp, and was the name of one of first settlements on an island in the Zenne river, where the city has its origins.
+Today only one tiny part of Brussels is still officially a swamp.
+It's the swamp of Ganshoren, a municipality in the west of Brussels.
+The tiny swamp is ensnared between two railroad tracks.
 Just behind the tracks the city commences, with high-rise social housing, an industrial area, and just a bit further, the ring road highway that surrounds Brussels.
-While now a protected nature reserve, throughout the last 50 years, the area was continually threatened by development, in so much that now it is in fact too dry to be a real swamp and should be classified as a marsh, because of preliminary draining works to build another highway.
-However, the area is still a mix of damp prairies and patches of bushes and trees, and is home to a lot of small wildlife such as birds, rodents, bats, amphibians and even ringed snakes.
-It’s a small green oasis, in the middle of a concrete landscape.
+The area is a mix of damp prairies and patches of bushes and trees, and is home to a lot of small wildlife such as birds, rodents, bats, amphibians and even ringed snakes.
+It's a small green oasis, in the middle of a concrete landscape.
 The city completely engulfs it and acoustically permeates it, draping a continuous permeating bassy drone over the landscape.